-Whooping cough (also called pertussis) is a highly contagious and serious infection that spreads easily from person to person through coughing, sneezing, and breathing The infection causes coughing spells that are so severe that it can be hard to breathe, eat, or sleep.
+Whooping cough (also called pertussis) is a highly contagious and serious infection that spreads easily from person to person through coughing and sneezing.
+It is spread through large respiratory droplets containing the bacteria, which produce toxins.
+The infection causes coughing spells that are so severe that it can be hard to breathe, eat, or sleep.
 Whooping cough can even lead to cracked ribs, pneumonia, or hospitalization.

-Booster vaccines are recommended, as protection from childhood vaccination wears off, putting adolescents and adults at risk for the infection.
+Booster vaccines are needed throughout life, as protection from childhood vaccination wears off, putting adolescents and adults at risk for the infection.

 The classic symptom is a “whoop,” the sound of someone gasping for breath during a bad coughing spell.
 But you can have the infection without the “whoop.”
 Whooping cough can be spread before symptoms appear.
 It can be tough to diagnose because early symptoms may appear like the common cold or bronchitis.

 Whooping cough can be passed to vulnerable infants, those who have not yet received any or all of their vaccines.
+Babies can get pneumonia, slowed or stopped breathing, or seizures (convulsions).
 For babies, complications can be severe, even deadly.

-Babies and children should get 5 doses of diphtheria-tetanus-pertussis (DTaP) for maximum protection—one dose at 2, 4, and 6 months, one at 15-18 months, and another at 4-6 years.
-A booster dose of tetanus-diphtheria-pertussis (Tdap) is recommended for preteens at 11 or 12 years of age.
+Babies and children (through age 6 years) should get 5 doses of diphtheria-tetanus-pertussis (DTaP) vaccine for maximum protection—a dose at 2, 4, and 6 months, one at 15-18 months, and another at 4-6 years.

-Pregnant women should get Tdap during the third trimester of each pregnancy to help protect mother and baby.
+Pregnant women should get a single dose of Tdap, preferably early in the third trimester of each pregnancy to help protect mother and baby.